LoopKit/loopdocs/docs/loop-3/services.md

 The Tidepool Mobile app serves 2 purposes:

 1. Allow notes to be recorded with associated glucose, carbs and insulin record for a snap shot in time
-1. Upload Loop data stored in Apple Health to the Tidepool database for display in their browser tool; when the Connect to Health feature is enabled
+1. Upload Loop data stored in Health to the Tidepool database for display in their browser tool; when the Connect to Health feature is enabled

 With the new Loop Service to upload to Tidepool, additional information that is not stored in Health can be made available to Tidepool.
 However, this is a work in progress.